-- Concluded Options should have been aware that, in accepting introductions from Caledonian, there could be a significant risk of consumer detriment. - Said Options should have identified that Caledonian, was providing advice, and also arranging the SIPP and investments. - Said Options should have refused to accept business from Caledonian as it was carrying on regulated activities in the UK without qualification or authorisation. - Said Options ought to have been aware there was no evidence to show a proper advice process had been followed and that a consumer such as Mr L would have been unable to have made a fully informed decision about the transfer to the SIPP and subsequent investment. - Said other aspects of Caledonian's business model and actions ought to have given Options cause for concern, such as the volume of business, the commission it was paid, and its failure to provide its accounts. - Concluded that Options should have refused to accept any introductions from Caledonian and said that if Options had refused the business, then the transfer to a SIPP and the subsequent investment would, more likely than not, not have taken place. - Concluded Mr L was advised by Caledonian and that Caledonian made arrangements for his transfer out of the AFPS, the opening of the Options' SIPP and the investment in the FPI bond. - Explained that the Financial Services and Markets Act 2000 (FSMA) s.27 provides a further basis on which Mr L's complaint should be upheld as Caledonian carried on a regulated activity in the UK without authorisation, the consumer's agreement with Options came about as a result of that, and Options knew or should have known this. - Said he believed a Court would not determine it to be just and equitable that the agreement should be enforced (FSMA s.28) in the circumstances.
+- Acknowledged that Options wasn't permitted or required to advise Mr P, but said it had a responsibility to carry out appropriate due diligence on unregulated introducers such as Caledonian. - Concluded Options should have been aware that, in accepting introductions from Caledonian, there could be a significant risk of consumer detriment. - Said Options should have identified that Caledonian, was providing advice, and also arranging the SIPP and investments. - Said Options should have refused to accept business from Caledonian as it was carrying on regulated activities in the UK without qualification or authorisation. - Said Options ought to have been aware there was no evidence to show a proper advice process had been followed and that a consumer such as Mr P would have been unable to have made a fully informed decision about the transfer to the SIPP and subsequent investment. - Said other aspects of Caledonian's business model and actions ought to have given Options cause for concern, such as the volume of business, the commission it was paid, and its failure to provide its accounts. - Concluded that Options should have refused to accept any introductions from Caledonian and said that if Options had refused the business, then the transfer to a SIPP and the subsequent investment would, more likely than not, not have taken place. - Concluded Mr P was advised by Caledonian and that Caledonian made arrangements for his transfer out of the AFPS, the opening of the Options' SIPP and the investment in the FPI bond. - Explained that the Financial Services and Markets Act 2000 (FSMA) s.27 provides a further basis on which Mr P's complaint should be upheld as Caledonian carried on a regulated activity in the UK without authorisation, the consumer's agreement with Options came about as a result of that, and Options knew or should have known this. - Said he believed a Court would not determine it to be just and equitable that the agreement should be enforced (FSMA s.28) in the circumstances.

-Finally, he said that a fair outcome would be for Options to return Mr L, as far as possible, to the position he would now be in but for Options' acceptance of his SIPP application.
-He set out the redress method by which that outcome should be achieved, and he also said Options should pay Mr L £500 for the distress and inconvenience caused by Options' actions.
-He highlighted that Mr L has suffered extensive worry and uncertainty about how this has affected his pension savings.
+Finally, he said that a fair outcome would be for Options to return Mr P, as far as possible, to the position he would now be in but for Options' acceptance of his SIPP application.
+He set out the redress method by which that outcome should be achieved, and he also said Options should pay Mr P £500 for the distress and inconvenience caused by Options' actions.

-The CMC accepted the Investigator's view.
+The CMC acknowledged the Investigator's view.
 Options didn't respond.